New Zealand First: Relations with Māori

 Winston Peters is Māori.
 At its high-water mark after the 1996 election, the party won all Māori electorates (the five MPs were nicknamed the "Tight Five").
 It continued to receive significant support from voters registered in Māori electorates for some years afterward.
-New Zealand First no longer supports the retention of the Māori electorates and has declared that it will not stand candidates in the Māori electorates in the future.
-It did not stand candidates in the Māori electorates in the 2002, 2005, or 2008 general elections.
+New Zealand First no longer supports the retention of the Māori electorates and decided not to stand candidates in the Māori electorates after the 1999 election.

 New Zealand First is further characterised by its strong stance on the Treaty of Waitangi.
 The party refers to the Treaty as a "source of national pride" but does not support it becoming a part of constitutional law.
 Peters has criticised what he refers to as a Treaty "Grievance Industry"—which profits from making frivolous claims of violations of the Treaty—and the cost of Treaty negotiations and settlement payments.
 The party has called for an end to "special treatment" of Māori.

 On 19 July 2017, Peters promised that a New Zealand First government would hold two binding referendums on whether Maori electorates should be abolished and whether the number of MPs should be reduced to 100.
 Following the 2017 general election, Peters indicated that he would be willing to consider dropping his call for a referendum on abolishing the Māori electorates during coalition-forming negotiations with Labour leader Jacinda Ardern.
+In 2026 the party returned to campaigning on a referendum to abolish the seats.

 In 2023, Peters expressed disapproval of the utilisation of te reo Māori names for government departments, describing them as "incomprehensible" to the majority of New Zealanders and criticising "tokenism".
 The coalition government, which New Zealand First has joined, has agreed to rename departments to "have their primary name in English, except for those specifically related to Māori".